Going for the "Rembrandt look" in a cartoon…

-The video also shows how the animators used rotoscoping, not for tracing frames of live actor footage, but to spark ideas and give them reference on which to base the more exaggerated actions and behaviors they’d give the characters in the cel drawings.
+The video also shows how the animators used rotoscoping, not for tracing frames of live actor footage, but to spark ideas and give them a reference on which to base the more exaggerated actions and behaviors they’d give the characters in the cel drawings.

 You can see parts one and two of this documentary here.

-Spend a moment watching award winning children’s book illustrator E.B.
+Spend a moment watching award-winning children’s book illustrator E.B.
 Lewis paint some watercolor scenes impromptu for the Austin Chapter of the Society of Children’s Book Writers and Illustrators (Austin SCBWI) back in February and read more about the work and ideas of this New Jersey based fine artist in the latest post on How To Be A Children’s Book Illustrator.

-Click on the below banner for a terrific recorded presentation, lesson and Q&A by author-illustrator CS Jennings.
+Click on the below banner for a terrific recorded presentation, lesson, and Q&A by author-illustrator CS Jennings.